Release notes of Adabas Auditing for z/OS.

 For more information, refer to ADADBS OPERCOM DAUDSTAT.

-New Auditing Database (ADAANP) File parameters have been added to enable the auditing of administration and DDL events at the file level.
-Specified in the ADAANP DD input, the new file parameters are FADMPARM and FADMINFO.
-For example:
+New Adabas Nucleus Auditing (ADAANP) Database parameters have been added to enable the auditing of database events at the nucleus level.
+Specified in the ADAANP DD input, the new file parameters are DSERVERID, DADMPARM, DDDLPARM and DOPRPARM.